fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 > It is recommended to copy the `js` folder from the FusionCharts Suite XT download package to your project's JavaScript folder.

-* The download package also contains files of the `Vue-FusionCharts` wrapper under `fusioncharts-suite-xt > integrations > vue`.
+* The download package also contains files of the `Vue-FusionCharts` wrapper under `fusioncharts-suite-xt > integrations > vue` folder.

 The folder structure is shown below:

 ![Vue Js Folder]({% site.baseurl %}/gif/vue-folder-structure.gif)

+Both the minified (compressed) and source (uncompressed) copies of Vue files are available in the folder.
+The uncompressed file `vue-fusioncharts.js` is used during development or debugging, whereas the compressed file `vue-fusioncharts.min.js` saves bandwidth and improves performance in production.
+The folder also contains the sourcemap file `vue-fusioncharts.js.map` for use, when debugging with a compressed file.

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `vue` folder in the FusionCharts Suite XT package.

 > It is recommended to copy the `vue` folder from `fusioncharts-suite-xt > integrations` to your project's JavaScript folder.

-Following is the list of files present in your `fusioncharts-suite-xt` folder:
+Following is the list of files present in your `fusioncharts-suite-xt/js` folder:

 File Name|Description|
 -|-